-Leicester Institute of Legal Practice recognises that your needs as a distance learning student differ from those of full-time students, and have brought in CILEx Law School’s expertise in distance learning to ensure that the administration and management of the courses is optimised for the distance learner.
+Leicester De Montfort Law School recognises that your needs as a distance learning student differ from those of full-time students, and have brought in CILEx Law School’s expertise in distance learning to ensure that the administration and management of the courses is optimised for the distance learner.

 The GDL is an academic law course.
 The purpose of the GDL is to enable you to meet the Solicitors Regulation Authority’s, or the Bar Standards Board’s requirement that you have studied certain areas of law before you are allowed to sit the Legal Practice Course or Bar Professional Training Course.

-The GDL at Leicester Institute of Legal Practice begins with an introductory course on the English Legal System and then covers the seven subjects mandated by the Solicitors Regulation Authority and Bar Standards Board.
+The GDL at Leicester De Montfort Law School begins with an introductory course on the English Legal System and then covers the seven subjects mandated by the Solicitors Regulation Authority and Bar Standards Board.

-The first study weekend focuses on the English Legal System and introduces you to the four subjects that you will study during the first year.
-Each subsequent study weekend includes teaching on each of the four first-year subjects: Public Law, Law of Tort, Law of Contract and Property Law.
+The first study weekend focuses on the English Legal System and introduces you to the three subjects that you will study during the first year.
+Each subsequent study weekend includes teaching on each of the three first-year subjects: Law of Tort, Law of Contract and Property Law.

 In addition to attending the study weekends you will submit assignments, which you will prepare at home in your own time.
 Some count towards your final mark, others are designed to allow your teachers to give you detailed feedback about your progress.